 - Internships and fellowships from the American Museum of Natural History for students interested in evolutionary biology.

-- Undergraduate scholarships and graduate and postdoctoral fellowships for biomedical African American students through the United Negro College Fund (UNCF) and The Merck Company Foundation.
+- Undergraduate scholarships and graduate and postdoctoral fellowships for African American students who are majoring in the biomedical sciences, which are offered through the United Negro College Fund (UNCF) and The Merck Company Foundation.

-Some scholarship websites will only be for biology students.
+Some biology assistance programs and scholarships that are designated for biology majors can be found through a school's financial aid office.
+There are also scholarship websites where biology majors can find biology-focused funding options.
 These websites will display a variety of funding opportunities, often geared toward select groups of students, such as those at a particular grade level, with specific educational/professional goals, or involved in one particular branch of biology.

 Scholarships for Women